 Maximum transfer credit accepted.

 No more than 90 semester units may be transferred from other institutions toward WISR’s 124 semester units required for the BA.
-No more than 12 semester units of graduate study may be transferred toward WISR’s MS in Psychology (students enrolled in the MFT program prior to August 2012 were allowed to transfer at most 6 semester units of credit), and no more than 6 semester units may be transferred toward the other MS degrees at WISR.
+No more than 12 semester units of graduate study may be transferred toward WISR’s MS in Psychology (students enrolled in the MFT program prior to August 2012 were allowed to transfer at most 6 semester units of credit), and no more than 6 semester units may be transferred toward the MS in Education and Community Leadership at WISR.
 No more than 15 units of doctoral-level credit may be transferred toward Doctoral studies at WISR.
 Read more . . .